palewire/django-calaccess-raw-data/docs/filingforms.rst

 Governmental Agencies Reporting (Attachment to Form 635 or Form 645)

 Form 640 is filed by a state or local governmental agency which qualifies as a lobbyist employer, or $5,000 filer.
 The attachment replaces Section D of Form 635 and Section B of Form 645 (both labeled Other Payments to Influence Legislative or Administrative Action ).
 It is filed in conjunction with either Form 635 (if a lobbyist employer) or Form 645 (if a $5,000 filer).

+Example Form
+^^^^^^^^^^^^

 .. raw:: html